John Hayden Jr.

-John W. Hayden, Jr. (born December 4, 1965) is an American law enforcement officer who was appointed as the 35th Police Commissioner of St. Louis, Missouri on December 28, 2017, by former Mayor Lyda Krewson, and was St. Louis' fourth African-American Police Commissioner.
+John W. Hayden Jr. is the Interim Sheriff for the City of St. Louis Sheriff's Department.
+He was previously St Louis' Police Commissioner from 2017 to 2022.

 Early life and education

 Hayden was born in St. Louis.
 He attended and graduated from Lutheran High School North (Missouri) in 1981.
 He received his Bachelor of Mathematics degree from Washington University in St. Louis and his master's degree in management from Fontbonne University.
 He was accepted into Saint Louis University School of Law and has completed over 50 credits in their Juris Doctor program.
 He has also completed 15 hours of graduate coursework in theological studies at the Covenant Theological Seminary.